mosesmulwa-bebop/Real-Time-Microphone-Signal-Plotting-and-Transcription-using-Python/README.md

-## Realtime speech transcription in Python
+## Realtime speech transcription in Python from MIcrophone